How to Sell Products Online

 If you decide to sell products on your site, protecting sensitive customer information is one of the most important things that you can do.
 While website maintenance can protect some of your customer details, financial information should never be in a position to be compromised, and using a decent payment gateway makes sure hackers and data thieves shall not pass through.

 There are many different payment gateways to choose from, each with different upfront and per-transaction costs.
 But there’s more to consider than simply cost.
 Some offer better service or incentives, while others aim to provide the service for the lowest cost, but have minimal customer support or extras.
-To help with your decision, we’re making a comparison of four of the most popular choices in NZ: PayPal, Windcave, Stripe, Paystation, Cybercom (Formerly Swipe), and Paymark Click.
+To help with your decision, take a look at a quick comparison of some of the best payment gateways in NZ.

 |Name||Setup Fee||Monthly Fee||Transaction Fee||Transfer Speed||Extras|